Lightning-AI/pytorch-lightning/docs/source-pytorch/data/iterables.rst

 Python iterables are objects that can be iterated or looped over.
 Examples of iterables in Python include lists and dictionaries.
 In PyTorch, a :class:`torch.utils.data.DataLoader` is also an iterable which typically retrieves data from a :class:`torch.utils.data.Dataset` or :class:`torch.utils.data.IterableDataset`.

-The :class:`~lightning.pytorch.trainer.trainer.Trainer` works with arbitrary iterables, but most people will use a :class:`torch.utils.data.DataLoader` as the iterable to feed data to the model.
+The :class:`~lightning_pytorch.trainer.trainer.Trainer` works with arbitrary iterables, but most people will use a :class:`torch.utils.data.DataLoader` as the iterable to feed data to the model.

 .. _multiple-dataloaders: